-- A block of data rarely maps exactly to an Input Split, but it is often close, especially when processing text data.
-Records that spill over to a subsequent block have to be pulled over the network so the map task can process the entire record, but this is normally an acceptable overhead - The number of map tasks in a MapReduce job is based on the number of Input Splits - If no NodeManager is available where a specific block resides, then you lose data locality and the block has to be pulled across the network
+3) A block of data rarely maps exactly to an Input Split, but it is often close, especially when processing text data.
+Records that spill over to a subsequent block have to be pulled over the network so the map task can process the entire record, but this is normally an acceptable overhead

+The number of map tasks in a MapReduce job is based on the number of Input Splits

+If no NodeManager is available where a specific block resides, then you lose data locality and the block has to be pulled across the network

-3. Each map tasks processes its Input Split and outputs records of <key, value> pairs.
+4) Each map task processes its Input Split and outputs records of <key, value> pairs.

-4. The <key,value> pairs go through a shuffle/sort phase, where records with the same key end up at the same reducer.
+5) The <key,value> pairs go through a shuffle/sort phase, where records with the same key end up at the same reducer.
 The specific pairs sent to a reducer are sorted by key, and the values are aggregated into a collection.
+Map tasks output <key, value> pairs, which are written to a temporary file on the local filesystem